phetsims/gas-properties/doc/model.md

 * no gravity

 TODO: Describe how initial velocity of particles is determined.
 Angle is randomly chosen from a "dispersion" range.
-Speed is based on a Gaussian distribution of temperature.
+Speed is based on a Gaussian distribution of a mean temperature, when the mean temperature is 300K for an empty container, the temperature in the container for a non-empty container, or settable by the user in the _Energy_ screen.

 ## Container